Applicability

 Complete example

-Here is a complete example showing how to use Sequelize for CRUD operations:
+The following example shows how to use Sequelize to perform CRUD operations:

 const { Sequelize, DataTypes } = require('sequelize');